purrbot-site/Docs/docs/bot/commands.md

     - `p.shards`

 Lists the shards the bot currently has including their ping, number of servers and connection status.

-For more info on what a shard actually is, read the official description in the [Discord Developer Documentation][shard_info].
+??? question "What is a shard?"
+    Quote from the [Discord Developer Documentation][shard_info]:
+    > As apps grow and are added to an increasing number of guilds, some developers may find it necessary to divide portions of their app's operations across multiple processes.
+As such, the Gateway implements a method of user-controlled guild sharding which allows apps to split events across a number of Gateway connections.
+Guild sharding is entirely controlled by an app, and requires no state-sharing between separate connections to operate.
+While all apps can enable sharding, it's not necessary for apps in a smaller number of guilds.

+    tl;dr: Shards are - in most simplistic terms - separate gateway connections to Discord, which receive updates and events only for themself and not other shards.

 ----
 ### Stats